 What are the language proficiency exam score requirements?

-TOEFL: The minimum acceptable score on the paper-based TOEFL is 570, and the internet-based test, 88
+TOEFL: The minimum acceptable score on the TOEFL is 90

 Duolingo: The minimum acceptable score is 110.